Stannieman/HomeCloud/Host/Host OS setup.md

 You are now still logged in as root, you should log out and switch to the *mainuser* account:\
 `logout`

-Now log in with *mainuser*.\
+Now log in with *mainuser*.

-You can use SSH from now on.
+Change the timezone to UTC:\
+`sudo timedatectl set-timezone UTC`

 Remove unused packages:\
 `sudo apt remove -y fake-hwclock cracklib-runtime`